The Listening Pool: Contractual difficulties

 The Listening Pool had to overcome a few obstacles before they could release their CD.
 The Listening Pool could not release any music since Paul Humphreys and Andy McCluskey signed an agreement releasing Paul from his contract with Virgin Records while allowing Andy to continue using the name OMD.
 Until new OMD material was issued, nothing could be done on Paul's end.

-Martin states in the Telegraph interview:
+Martin stated in the same Telegraph interview:

 The Listening Pool originally signed with a record label called Inevitable, which later folded.
-The Listening Pool then formed their own independent label, Telegraph Records.
-OMD used the fictitious "Telegraph" label for Dazzle Ships (1983), to maintain the image of being signed to an "indie" label.
+The band then formed their own independent label, Telegraph Records.
+OMD had previously used the fictitious "Telegraph" label for Dazzle Ships (1983), to maintain the image of being signed to an "indie" label.

-Debut album
+Debut single and album

-The Listening Pool released its debut album titled Still Life in 1994.
-The style of Still Life is quite a change from the electronic sound of the OMD of old using the individual talents of the members with more acoustic drums, saxophone and keyboards.
+The Listening Pool released its debut single, "Oil for the Lamps of China", on 12 July 1993.
+It peaked at number 94 in the UK singles chart.
+The band's debut album, titled Still Life, was released in 1994.
+The style of Still Life was quite a change from the electronic sound of OMD of old, using the individual talents of the members with more acoustic drums, saxophone and keyboards.